yara-g/escape_the_lab/README.md

 ## Labs
 In each lab, you are presented with science-related problems.
 On the top of the right side is the life count, denoted by 3 hearts or less.
 Below these heart are the 6 allotted inventory spots.
 Finally, at the bottom, there is a help button that will give you a hint on what to do when you feel stuck.
+To use an item, simply click on it and then click again on the area on which you would like to use the item.

 ## Playthrough
 ### Lab 1: Circuit Lab